 Under-investment in technology is characteristic of the financial services sector, despite the necessity for visibility of data between often fragmented business lines.
 Even when banks buy increasingly affordable technology from large enterprise resourcing planning (ERP) providers, there tends to be low take-up, frequently blamed on the technology’s inflexibility and poor purchase-to-pay and back-end processes.

 “Often sourcing professionals think that the technology will be the cure to everything and it’s not the case whatsoever,” Oriol says.
 “I have implemented three ERP systems in my career and none of them have gone smoothly.
-Most organisations don’t take the time to take a step back, align their processes, procedures, control and finance with technology.”
+Most organizations don’t take the time to take a step back, align their processes, procedures, control and finance with technology.”